Chess Journal, 1871

 Announcement was repeated on the inside front cover of

 at least issues 12 and 13.
-Minor changes appeared, but no special
+Minor changes appeared on different dates, but no

 In the May issue (p.
 129) the closing date is changed to